 Articles of Interest by

-NEW Position Statement on exercise for solid organ transplant candidates and recipients
+Position Statement on exercise for solid organ transplant candidates and recipients

 To view an executive summary of the Position Statement, please click here

 For a plain language summary, please click here

 See a video summary of this article here – https://twitter.com/ResearchInRehab/status/1202983392146599936

 Exercise interventions in solid organ transplant candidates: A systematic review